- Constructors

 bool fixed(int ipar)

-The derivatives at the current point in parameter space can be calculated with
+- The derivatives at the current point in parameter space can be

 virtual int calc_deriv()